Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 cd /scratch/

 # make the directory
+# DO NOT USE omw - use your own initials
 mkdir -p omw/fundamentals_of_bioinformatics

 # go into it
+# replace omw with your initials
 cd omw/fundamentals_of_bioinformatics

 # set an alias so we can get here quicly